CFA vs CAIA: Which Is Superior? Or Do Both?

 7 ks exam sim what we think orig

-In short, CAIA is highly specialized and has a stronger focus on alternative investments, whereas the CFA designation covers a broader scope of financial analysis, portfolio management and investment topics.
+In short, CAIA is highly specialized and has a stronger focus on alternative investments, whereas the CFA designation covers a broader scope of financial analysis, portfolio management and investment topics, with the option to specialize in alternative investments via the Level 3 Private Markets pathway.

 From a career building perspective, both CAIA and CFA are globally recognized designations with ample employment opportunities in their respective areas of expertise, granted that the CFA qualification is more well known globally due to its longer history.